Frequently Asked Questions

 Here's some answers to questions we get asked most often here at Horse Sense.
+All the questions are listed at the top; answers in order below!

 General